 All four iPhones 14 handsets are available in 128GB, 256GB and 512GB storage capacities.
 Need extra space for apps and videos?
 The Pro models offer 1TB storage options.

 iPhone 14 vs iPhone 14 Pro: camera

-Not bad.
-But the iPhone 14 Pro blows the stock models out of the water with three cameras, including a colossal 48MP main camera with a quad-pixel sensor (a huge upgrade on 12MP main camera found on the iPhone 13 Pro and Pro Max).
+Not bad, but the iPhone 14 Pro and Pro Max blow the stock models out of the water with three cameras, including a colossal 48MP main camera with a quad-pixel sensor (a huge upgrade on 12MP main camera found on the iPhone 13 Pro and Pro Max).
 You also get a new 12MP Ultra Wide camera, an updated Telephoto camera with 3x optical zoom, the latest front camera and a redesigned Adaptive True Tone flash armed with nine LEDs.